• Skip to primary navigation

 Formulas and Calculations:

-R1 = (Us−0.7) × Hfe / Load Current
+R1 = (Us − 0.7) × Hfe / Load Current

-• Us indicates the supply voltage
+• Us is power supply voltage

-• Hfe is the forward current gain of T2 and
+• Hfe is current gain of T2

-100W / 35V = 2.5 amps
+LED current = 100W / 35V = 2.5 amps

 R1 = (35 − 0.7) × 30 / 2.5 = 410 Ω

-P = V2 / R = 35×35 / 410 = 2.98 or approximately 3 watts
+P = V² / R = 35×35 / 410 = 2.98 or almost 3 watts

 R2 = 0.7 / LED current

-the LED current is 2.5 amps, therefore:
+LED current is 2.5 amps

-R2 = 0.7 / 2.5 = 0.3 Ω
+So R2 = 0.7 / 2.5 = 0.3 Ω

 0.7 × 2.5 = 2 watts